-(1) According to the JLL Report, office buildings classified as "Grade A" or "Prime" are buildings with modern specifications and high quality finishes, typically located in prime locations while those classified as "Grade B" are medium quality buildings in prime locations or "Grade A" standard buildings, but in secondary locations.

-(4) The lease is renewable for another 25 years and includes an Option to Purchase the land and its improvements from BCDA on the 24th year of the initial lease period.
+- (1) According to the JLL Report, office buildings classified as "Grade A" or "Prime" are modern specification buildings with high quality finishes, typically located in prime locations while those classified as "Grade B" are medium quality buildings in prime locations or "Grade A" standard buildings. but in secondary locations. - (2) The valuation of the properties is done using the Discounted Cashflows ("DCF") Approach or Income Appraoch.
+Under the DCF approach, the cashflows of the properties were discounted based on a weighted average cost of capital (WACC) using the Capital Asset Pricing Model. - (3) The Company owns 96 units out of 353 units comprising the Robinsons Equitable Tower.
+Title over each unit is evidenced by a CCT which represents ownership over the unit and an undivided interest in the land on which the Robinsons Equitable Tower is located. - (4) The Company owns 31 units out of 32 units comprising the Robinsons Summit Center.
+Title over each unit is evidenced by a CCT which represents ownership over the unit and an undivided interest in the land on which the Robinsons Summit Center is located. - (5) The lease is renewable for another 25 years and includes an Option to Purchase the land and its improvements from BCDA on the 24th year of the initial lease period. - (6) The lease is renewable for another 25 years upon terms and conditions mutually acceptable to both parties.